PowerShell-Magazine/site/content/english/post/2014-07-16-investigating-powershell-attacks.md

 date: 2014-07-16T16:00:13+00:00
 url: /2014/07/16/investigating-powershell-attacks/
 categories:
-  - infosec
+  - Infosec
-  - security
+  - Security
 tags:
-  - infosec
+  - Infosec
-  - security
+  - Security
 ---
 “Huh, that’s weird.
 Look at this system.
 I think the attacker used PowerShell.”
 It was late summer 2012, and we were working on an incident response investigation for a Fortune 100 technology company compromised by an intruder attempting to steal intellectual property.
 The evidence wasn’t terribly exciting: just a simple reconnaissance script to enumerate domain users and systems.
 But it was an anomaly &#8211; or at least, a rare occurrence within the scope of our previous case work.
 We conduct hundreds of incident response investigations every year, most of which involve targeted attacks for the purposes of espionage, stealing intellectual property, or theft of financial data.
 Attacker tools, tactics, and procedures regularly change and evolve &#8211; and PowerShell was a new wrinkle.

 Fast forward almost two years later.
 Stories of PowerShell usage in both targeted compromises and opportunistic malware are hitting infosec media with alarming frequency.
 We also see these trends in our daily casework: an increasing number of investigations involve attacker reconnaissance, command execution, or data theft facilitated by PowerShell.
 Just a few months ago, we responded to a case where the attacker evolved from relying on custom tools and PsExec, to exclusive use of PowerShell remoting, for lateral movement and command-and-control (and thereby evaded detection for many months).
 The gap between attackers’ PowerShell skills, and organizations’ ability to detect and respond to its misuse, is growing.

-Prior articles by <a href="http://104.131.21.239/2014/07/08/powersploit/" target="_blank">Matthew Graeber</a>, <a href="http://104.131.21.239/2014/07/09/owning-networks-and-evading-incident-response-with-powershell/" target="_blank">Joseph Bialek</a>, and <a href="http://104.131.21.239/2014/07/14/veil-powerview/" target="_blank">Will Schroeder</a> did a great job of explaining why PowerShell is so dangerous in the hands of an attacker &#8211; particularly given elevated privileges during the post-exploitation phase of an incident.
+Prior articles by <a href="/2014/07/08/powersploit/" target="_blank">Matthew Graeber</a>, <a href="/2014/07/09/owning-networks-and-evading-incident-response-with-powershell/" target="_blank">Joseph Bialek</a>, and <a href="/2014/07/14/veil-powerview/" target="_blank">Will Schroeder</a> did a great job of explaining why PowerShell is so dangerous in the hands of an attacker &#8211; particularly given elevated privileges during the post-exploitation phase of an incident.
 It provides:

   * A built-in mechanism for remote command execution
   * The ability to execute malicious code without ever touching disk